Maxpro131/PP-Antrag-Method/README.md

 # PocketPoster-Antrag-Method
 This tutorial shows you how to get the app hash for PocketPoster without a PC/Mac.
 You can use this method until the owner of PocketPoster adds it natively.
+<br>Create an issue, if you still need help

 > [!NOTE]
 > This method requires a pairing file.
 Generating a pairing file is a one-time process using a PC/Mac.